-- A. There shall be two Stewards at each of the College's six (6) campuses: Auburn Hills, District Office, Highland Lakes, Orchard Ridge, Royal Oak and Southfield, who shall represent all or any employees working on that campus and a Chief Steward who may represent all or any employees of Oakland Community College covered by this Agreement.
-Any newly created sites which have more than five (5) employees shall have the opportunity to have two (2) stewards at that site. - B. A substitute shall be named in the absence of a campus steward and the office of the immediate supervisor shall be notified. - C. Stewards, during their working hours, may -- in accordance with the terms of this Article -- investigate and present grievances as outlined in the Grievance Procedure upon having advised their supervisor of same.
+- A. There shall be two Stewards at each College work sites and a Chief Steward who may represent all or any employees of Oakland Community College covered by this Agreement.
+Any newly created sites which have more than five (5) employees shall have the opportunity to have two (2) stewards at that site.
+In the event that the College reduces work sites to less than six (6), the Union shall maintain twelve (12) Stewards and a Chief Steward. - B. A substitute shall be named in the absence of a site steward and the office of the immediate supervisor shall be notified. - C. Stewards, during their working hours, may -- in accordance with the terms of this Article -- investigate and present grievances as outlined in the Grievance Procedure upon having advised their supervisor of same.
 The supervisor will grant permission and provide stewards sufficient release time for these purposes.
 Such time will be granted as soon as possible but in any event not later than the next regularly scheduled working day.
 The privilege of Stewards to leave their work during working hours without loss of time or pay is subject to the understanding that the time will be devoted to the proper handling of grievances and will not be abused; any alleged abuse by either party will be a proper subject for a Special Conference. - D. The Union will furnish to the Employer a continuously updated list of officers, stewards and substitutes.
-A Steward Committee, consisting of all Campus Stewards and the Union's Executive Board, shall meet during their working hours without loss of pay, two (2) times per year, for the purpose of proactively discussing union issues, for a maximum of four (4) hours (including "travel" time) each meeting.
+A Steward Committee, consisting of all Stewards and the Union's Executive Board, shall meet during their working hours without loss of pay, two (2) times per year, for the purpose of proactively discussing union issues, for a maximum of four (4) hours (including "travel" time) each meeting.